manschloemark/standup/README.md

 - Implement Qt QSettings so session configurations persist after closing the program
 - Implement user profiles so users can save multiple session configurations and name them
 - Allow users to enter multiple values for the work and break intervals
-  - This would allow you to create a Pomodoro timer (work 25, break 5, work 25, break 5, work 25, break 5, work 25, break 20, repeat)
+  - This would allow you to create a Pomodoro timer, for example